snowykritter/electricvehicle/README.md

 * 30A Motor ESC
 * Breadboard
 * Buttons
+* LEDs
+* Jumper Wires

 How it works:
 1. Clicking on the "set" button records the value of the potentiometer
 2. The value of the potentiometer is mapped to a range, which calculates how many revolutions the motor should spin.
-3. Clicking the "start" button runs the motor
+3. Clicking the "start" button runs the motor/vehicle

 Resources:
 * [Servo.h Library](https://docs.arduino.cc/libraries/servo/#Usage/Examples)